-This is the results of using that keyword.
+This is the result of using that keyword.

 Save all these keyword suggestions and repeat the process with other ‘starter keywords’ that you’ve found from your market research.
 (Notice that I have not yet used any keyword research tools.
 We’ll get to that later on.)